princek0/Mathematics/README.md

-Python projects for Mathematics
+Projects for Mathematics
 ===============================
-This repository is for my maths related projects coded in python.
+This repository is for my maths related projects.
 </br>
 - ComplexNumbers.py
 - RandomAlgorithms.py